HSIYJND/Water_Reflectance_Products/README.md

 # Water Reflectance Products

-The scripts given here originates from the first leg the EN640 cruise http://strs.unols.org/Public/diu_project_view.aspx?project_id=105682
+The scripts given here originates from the first leg of the EN640 cruise http://strs.unols.org/Public/diu_project_view.aspx?project_id=105682

 The L2s_process.m is the "main file"